-\begin{proof} The boundary of the convex core is isometric to $\Hyp^2$ hence its volume entropy is $1$.
-Applying Theorem \ref{th - inequality h<I delta} and Proposition \ref{pr - I geq 1}, to these surfaces we have $\delta\leq 1$ with equality if and only if the boundary of the convex core has the same length spectrum as $M=E(\Lambda)/\G$.
+The connected components of the boundary of the convex core are isometric to $\Hyp^2$, therefore their volume entropy is $1$.
+Applying Theorem \ref{th - inequality h<I delta} and Proposition \ref{pr - I geq 1} to these surfaces we have $\delta\leq 1$ with equality if and only if the boundary of the convex core has the same length spectrum as $M=E(\Lambda)/\G$.
 Let $M$ be parametrized in the Mess' parametrization by $S_1$ and $S_2$.
-Recall that for a homotopy class of closed curved $c$, the geodesic length of $c$ in M is $\ell_{Lor}(c) =\frac{\ell_1(c)+\ell_2(c)}{2}$ see \cite{glorieux2015asymptotic}.
+Recall that for a homotopy class of closed curved $c$, the geodesic length of $c$ in M is $\ell_{\AdS}(c) =\frac{\ell_1(c)+\ell_2(c)}{2}$ see \cite{glorieux2015asymptotic}.
 Then, corollary \ref{cor - Bowen GHMC} is a consequence of the following hyperbolic geometry result showing that $S_1=S_2$. \end{proof}

 \begin{lemme} Let $S_1,S_2,S_3$ be three hyperbolic surfaces.
 Let $\ell_j$ be their corresponding length functions.
 If for all closed homotopy classes of closed curves $c$ we have $\ell_1(c) +\ell_2(c) =2 \ell_3(c)$ then $ S_1=S_2$ ($=S_3$). \end{lemme}